zohre-karimi/zohre-karimi.github.io/_pages/about.md

   - /about.html
 ---

 I am a robotics PhD student at [uofu](https://www.cs.utah.edu/) specializing in **surgical robotics**.
 My research focuses on robot learning and reward inference from human inputs.
-In particular, I've worked on improving the robot performance by learning the policy from suboptimal demonstrations.
+In particular, I've worked on improving the robot's performance by learning the policy from suboptimal demonstrations.

 Part of my role at university was being a **Teaching Assistant** for the **Computer Problem Solving** course.

-Also, I like hicking and camping.
-The fun fact is that they will give me the relaxing moments that sometimes help me to find out the solution for my problem or the bug of my code.
+Also, I like hiking and camping.
+The fun fact is that they will give me relaxing moments that sometimes help me find the solution for my problem or the bug in my code.